pattonsgirl/SU2021-CS2900/Exercises/ex6.md

 Create a pie chart using:
 - favorite colors
-- favorite numbers from the given selection
+- Favorite number (from provided)

 Create a histogram using:
-- favorite numbers that users get to type.
+- Favorite number (your choice).
 Set a reasonable number of bins

 Hints:
 - https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.pie.html